the USS Alliance defeated the HMS Sybil in the last naval battle of the American Revolution

 – Story courtesy of Revolutionary-war-and-beyond.com

-The post BREVARD HISTORY: Last Naval Battle of American Revolution Fought Near Cape Canaveral March 10, 1783 first appeared on Space Coast Daily.
+The post WATCH: Last Naval Battle of American Revolution Fought Near Cape Canaveral March 10, 1783 appeared first on Space Coast Daily.